celphcs30/gene-scaled-weapons/README.md

 - **Scale melee weapons**: Toggle scaling for melee weapons (default: OFF)
 - **Debug: Force scaling**: Ignore all blacklists and settings (for testing)

+## Blacklisted Weapons

+Certain weapons are automatically excluded from scaling because they already have correct scaling built-in:

+- **RimDark 40k - Mankinds Finest weapons**: All weapons with the `BEWH_` prefix or specific weapon tags are blacklisted to prevent double-scaling.
+These weapons are already properly scaled by the RimDark mod itself.

 ## What Gets Scaled

 - **All handheld weapons** (ranged and melee, if enabled)